ibm-cloud-docs/bare-metal/bare-metal-server-options.md

 Sapphire Rapids processors support the following operating systems:
 * RHEL 8.6
 * No OS option

-Sapphire Rapids processors are currently available as a beta offering and is only in the DAL10 data center.
-More data center support is planned.
-{: beta}

 ### AMD CPU support
 {: #bm-amd-procs}